Max2k18/NewMCalc/README.md

 ## Technical Change history
 ### 1.13.1
-  *  Geometric average now works as should
+  *Geometric average now works as should
-  *  Refactored some parts of CalculaionCore and deleted Fragment3
+  *  Refactored some parts of CalculationCore and deleted Fragment3
   *  User can control accuracy of calculations

 ### 1.13.0